majianjia/QingStation/doc/anemometer.md

 **Misaligned Beam**

 In the case of misaligned beam detection I mentioned in *peak matching*, I also calculate the history of MSE error and it is updated at a small rate at every MSE calculation.
 A hard threshold is added to the history MSE to set a final MSE threshold.
-This method effectively filters out around `9/10` of the misaligned cases which cannot be recovered by MSE.
+This method effectively filters out around `9/10` of the misaligned cases which cannot be recovered by a simple minimum MSE.
 A demo is shown below.
 A dynamic MSE and final threshold.

 ![](figures/anemometer_mse_threshold.png)